Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Introduction

-Our first proposed model, which we call the domain embedding model (DomEmb) applies average or max pooling over all contextual embeddings and adds this representation to each source token-level embedding in the Transformer.
-The second model is conceptually similar to previous work on context-aware NMT \cite{voita2018anaphora,stojanovski2018oracles,miculicich2018documentnmt,zhang2018improving} and introduces additional multi-head attention components in the encoder and decoder in order to handle the contextual information.
+Our first proposed model, which we call the domain embedding model (DomEmb) applies average or max pooling over all context embeddings and adds this representation to each source token-level embedding in the Transformer.
+The second model is conceptually similar to previous work on context-aware NMT \cite{voita2018anaphora,stojanovski2018oracles,miculicich2018documentnmt,zhang2018improving} and introduces additional multi-head attention components in the encoder and decoder in order to handle the context.
 However, in order to facilitate larger context sizes, it creates a compressed context representation by applying average or max pooling with a fixed window and stride size.
-We compare our proposed models against previous context-aware NMT architectures and techniques for handling multi-domain setups.
-We show that our proposed document-level context methods improve upon strong baselines.
+We compare our proposed models against previous context-aware NMT architectures and techniques for handling multi-domain setups, and show they improve upon strong baselines.
+The proposed models encode context in a coarse-grained way.
+They only have a limited ability to model discourse phenomena such as coreference resolution, so the gains we see in a multi-domain setup show that they encode domain information.
+Evaluating on multiple and zero-resource domains allows us to show that context can be used to capture domain information.

 The contributions of our work can be summarized as follows: we (i) propose two NMT models which are able to handle large context sizes, (ii) show that document-level context in a multi-domain experimental setup is beneficial for handling zero-resource domains, (iii) show the effect of different context sizes and (iv) study traditional domain adaptation with access to in-domain data.